The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Monetary gold is, however, not part of the valuables.
 Gold held by the monetary authorities (usually Central Banks) as part of the official reserves of a country or by international financial institutions such as the IMF is classified as monetary gold and a financial asset because monetary authorities may use it in settling financial claims.

-Income for participation in the production process may take four forms: rent, wages, interest and profit.
-By national income we mean the sum total of all rent, wages, interest and profit earned in the production process during a given period by all the citizens, which is known as the factor payments total.
+Income for participation in the production process may take four forms: rent, wages, interest, and profit.
+By national income, we mean the total of all rent, wages, interest, and profit earned in the production process during a given period by all the citizens, which is known as the factor payments total.

 Income Method

-The resulting total is called Domestic Income or Net Domestic Product at FC (NDPFC)- By adding net factor income from abroad to domestic income, we get National Income (NNPFC)- Mind, in income method national income is measured at the stage when factor incomes are paid out by enterprises to owners of factors of production—land, labour, capital and enterprise.
+The resulting total is called Domestic Income or Net Domestic Product at FC (NDPFC)- By adding net factor income from abroad to domestic income, we get National Income (NNPFC)- In mind, in the income method, national income is measured at the stage when factor incomes are paid out by enterprises to owners of factors of production—land, labor, capital and enterprise.

 - Determinants Of National Income Issues Associated With National Income Accounting In India Possible Solutions To Issues With National Accounting